stuerp/foo_vis_spectrum_analyzer/docs/README.md

 The peak meter will display the instant peak and RMS over time level of the playing track.

 > [!Tip]
-> A gauge will be shown for each of the channels in the playing track but only when it is also selected in the Channels list on the Graphs page.
-F.e. a 7.1 track with only the Front Left and Front Right channel selected will only show 2 gauges.
-A mono track without the Front Center channel selected will show no gauge.
+> A bar will be shown for each of the channels in the playing track but only when it is also selected in the Channels list on the Graphs page.
+F.e. a 7.1 track with only the Front Left and Front Right channel selected will only show 2 bars.
+A mono track without the Front Center channel selected will show no bar.

 Set the visualization type to **Peak / RMS** to enable these settings.